Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 sistemo volume create 2G --name appdata

-sistemo vm stop web
+sistemo machine stop web

-sistemo vm volume attach web appdata
+sistemo machine volume attach web appdata

-sistemo vm start web
+sistemo machine start web

-# later, move it to another VM
+# later, move it to another machine

-sistemo vm stop web
+sistemo machine stop web

-sistemo vm volume detach web appdata
+sistemo machine volume detach web appdata

-sistemo vm volume attach api appdata
+sistemo machine volume attach api appdata

-sistemo vm start api
+sistemo machine start api

 Preserve storage on delete